awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 1. Create a new Oracle DB instance and associate the option group with it, or modify an Oracle DB instance to associate the option group with it\.

-   For information about creating a DB instance, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+   For information about creating a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

-   For information about modifying an Oracle DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+   For information about modifying an Oracle DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-## Transferring Files Between Amazon RDS for Oracle and an Amazon S3 Bucket<a name="oracle-s3-integration.using"></a>
+## Transferring files between Amazon RDS for Oracle and an Amazon S3 bucket<a name="oracle-s3-integration.using"></a>

 You can use Amazon RDS procedures to upload files from an Oracle DB instance to an Amazon S3 bucket\.
 You can also use Amazon RDS procedures to download files from an Amazon S3 bucket to an Oracle DB instance\.